isomerpages/moe-stmargaretpri/_about-us/School Song, Creed & Hymm.md

 I would have faith, to keep the path Christ trod;
 I would have faith, to keep the path Christ trod.

-# voice recorder can be converted for embed

 ### Our School Hymn